GDP-ADMIN/glchat-sdk/libs/gllm-plugin/PIPELINE.md

 class SimpleState(TypedDict):
-    """A TypedDict representing the state of a Simple pipeline.
+    """A TypedDict representing the state of the Simple Pipeline.

     Attributes:
-        response (str): The generated response to the user's query. response_synthesis_bundle (dict[str, Any]): The bundle of response synthesis.
+        response_synthesis_bundle (dict[str, Any]): The bundle of response synthesis. response (str): The generated response to the user's query.
     """

+    response_synthesis_bundle: dict[str, Any]
     response: str
-    response_synthesis_bundle: dict[str, Any]

 class SimpleStateKeys(StrEnum):
-    """List of all possible keys in NoOpState."""
+    """List of all possible keys in SimpleState."""

+    RESPONSE_SYNTHESIS_BUNDLE = "response_synthesis_bundle"
     RESPONSE = "response"
-    RESPONSE_SYNTHESIS_BUNDLE = "response_synthesis_bundle"
 ```

 `preset_config.py`